ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 If you add an entity with an existing id, the original entity is not overwritten, and no error is thrown.

-In this example, the todo will stick to "Cat Feeding".
+In this example, the todo remains as "Cat Feeding".

 ```typescript
 patchState(this.todoStore, addEntity({ id: 1, name: 'Cat Feeding', finished: false }));